-The goal of many trader is to learn how to do day trading for a living.
-Day trading is buying and selling a stock in the same day.
-You can hold a stock for a couple hours or sell it within minutes or even seconds.
+Many traders aim to learn how to do day trading for a living.
+The idea of making $100,000 – $200,000+ per year from home is very alluring.
+Day trading is buying and selling a stock on the same day.
+You can hold a stock for a couple of hours or sell it within minutes or even seconds.
 Day trading can be a profitable game.

-On the other hand it can also be a dangerous one if you’re not prepared.
-Make a well thought out plan then stick to it.
-There always seems to be an underlying theme when people lose which is not sticking to their plan.
+On the other hand, it can also be dangerous if you’re unprepared.
+Make a well-thought-out plan, then stick to it.
+There is always an underlying theme when people lose and do not stick to their plans.

 It takes more than knowing the basics of trading.
-In fact, you also need to know news and events that would affect stocks.
-When you’re learning how to do day trading for a living make a list of stocks.
+You also need to know news and events that would affect stocks.
+When you’re learning how to do day trading, make a list of stocks.
 Follow those stocks.
 Research them and watch them each day.

 When you’ve learned how to do day trading for a living and you’ve practiced, start small.
 You don’t need a lot of money to trade.
 Never put your entire account into one trade.
 Only use money you’re willing to lose.
 Most successful day traders only risk 1-2% of their account per trade.

 You can set a stop loss.
 A stop loss won’t let you stay in a stock that keeps falling.
-Another thing that’s good to know when you’re making a trade is what kind of order you’ll use.
+Another thing that’s good to know when making a trade is what kind of order you’ll use.
 The different types of orders can and will determine profit and loss.
 It all works hand in hand.

 When you stick to your plan, you’ll cut any losses quickly.
 When you’re learning day trading for a living, you’ll see that you have to move fast.
 You don’t have to think fast because you’re prepared.

 Candlesticks are the name of the game.
 They provide a ton of insight into the psychology of other traders as well as direction.
-The stock market is a tug of war between buyers and sellers.
+The stock market is a tug-of-war between buyers and sellers.
 As a result, candlesticks are formed.

 Learning technical analysis tells you everything you need to know.
 For example, moving averages give you entry and exit strategies.
 The MACD tells you if a stock is bullish or bearish.
 The RSI tells you if the stock is oversold or overbought.

-It’s important to realize learning how to do day trading for a living takes time, practice and discipline.
+It’s important to realize learning how to do day trading for a living takes time, practice, and discipline.
 Many try and fail.
-However, taking the time to get your strategy in place and practice it gives you a chance to beat those odds.
+However, taking the time to develop your strategy and practice gives you a chance to beat those odds.
 Set a max loss for the day.
 When you hit it, walk away.
 Don’t try to make it up.
 Don’t chase profits.
 Stick to your plan.